 Once a PhD student affiliates with an advisor and research group, the student is expected to remain with this advisor throughout their PhD studies.
-However, if a student determines it is in their best interest to find a different advisor, they must notify the director of graduate studies in writing and request a meeting to discuss the reasons for their decision to change advisors and create a plan for finding a new advisor.
+However, if a student determines it is in their best interest to find a different advisor, they must notify the Director of Graduate Studies in writing and request a meeting to discuss the reasons for their decision to change advisors and create a plan for finding a new advisor.

 The student is responsible for finding a new advisor.
 Students should arrange to meet with potential advisors to discuss the possibility of joining their lab.
 As a courtesy, the student should notify their current advisor that they are investigating other labs.
-In general, students should continue working in their present lab while searching for a new advisor, unless the current advisor, the director of graduate studies, or the chair determines this is inappropriate or not in the student's best interest.
+In general, students should continue working in their present lab while searching for a new advisor, unless the current advisor, the Director of Graduate Studies, or the chair determines this is inappropriate or not in the student's best interest.

 A student can only change advisors once and may have a maximum of no more than two advisors, including their initial advisor, during their career as a graduate student.
-Exceptions to this rule are granted only in extenuating circumstances and with the approval of the Graduate Academic Affairs Committee.
+Exceptions to this rule are granted only in exceptional circumstances and with the approval of the Graduate Academic Affairs Committee.

 Students who change advisors must notify the academic program administrator of their intent to change labs by completing the "Change of Graduate Advisor" form found at https://bioengineering.rice.edu/about/student-forms as soon as possible.
-Failure to complete this form expeditiously delays the update of the student's record and may delay their stipend while funding information is updated.
+Failure to complete this form expeditiously may delay their stipend while funding information is updated.